 O1.2 Long-acting bronchodilators

-Long-acting bronchodilators produce significant improvements in lung function, symptoms and quality of life, as well as decreasing exacerbations.
+Long-acting bronchodilators produce significant improvements in lung function, symptoms and quality of life (Braido 2013), as well as decreasing exacerbations.
 These benefits come at a cost of increased adverse effects, which are generally of mild to moderate severity.

-In an international, multi-centre, double blind placebo controlled trial, Vogelmeier et al randomised over 7000 patients with moderate to severe COPD and a history of exacerbations to either salmeterol or tiotropium.
-(Vogelmeier et al., 2011) 40% of patients were on inhaled corticosteroids and these were allowed to be continued.
-The investigators found that tiotropium increased the time to which 25% of the group experienced their first exacerbation by 42 days (187 vs. 145).
-This corresponds to a reduction in risk by 17% (hazard ratio, 0.83; 95% CI, 0.77 to 0.90; P<0.001) [evidence level II].
+In an international, multi-centre, double blind placebo controlled trial, Vogelmeier et al randomised 7,376 patients with moderate to severe COPD and a history of exacerbations to either salmeterol or tiotropium (Vogelmeier 2011).
+Tiotropium increased the time to first exacerbation by 42 days compared to salmeterol (187 vs. 145 days) corresponding to a reduction in risk by 17% (hazard ratio, 0.83; 95% CI, 0.77 to 0.90) [evidence level II].